Brand development that increases sales velocity, guaranteed.

 Northwest Airlines Logo With Hidden Message

-Northwest Airlines may not be in operation anymore, but its logo still offers a fun hidden message for logo enthusiasts to uncover.
+Northwest Airlines may no longer be in operation, but its logo still offers a fun hidden message for logo enthusiasts to uncover.
 Take a closer look at the plane’s red tail, and you’ll notice a small circle with a triangle inside.
-The layered shapes are not just a random design element; it’s a compass pointing to the northwest.
+The layered shapes are not just a random design element; they’re a compass pointing to the northwest.

 We’re uncertain how effectively this hidden message got people to choose Northwest Airlines for their travels.
 Still, we appreciate the clever design element that adds more meaning to the logo.